mathdemetrio/vue-store/README.md

-# Vue Store to test some things
+# Vue Store to test and study somethings

 ## Project setup
 ```